stulu08/SEngine/README.md

 - Download or clone the repository with all the submodules

-- Run the [setup.bat](https://github.com/stulu08/SEngine/blob/main/generateProjects.bat) file to install python and vulkan
+- Run the [setup.bat](https://github.com/stulu08/SEngine/blob/main/scripts/setup.bat) file to install or check for python, vulkan and mono

 - Open the Solution and build the project

 ***
 ### Next
-- Scripting(C# with mono)
 - Vulkan
 - Much optimization(my code is garbage)
-- 3D Rendering(Thread, Shadows, Reflections)
+- More Physics(Joints, Springs, 2D)
-- 2D Rendering
+- Shadows
 - File Watcher